Our Research Framework

 Memory of Spiny Mice

 Spiny mice show enhanced learning and memory relative to standard laboratory mice.
-We are characterizing this cognitive baseline in uninjured animals to establish what is normal before studying how injury and regeneration affect it.
+We are characterizing this cognitive baseline in uninjured animals to establish what normal looks like before studying how injury and reinnervation affect it.
+If the brain reintegrates new sensory signals after peripheral nerve regeneration, memory and learning are where that reintegration becomes measurable.
 This work is supported by an internal PrePI grant from Kennesaw State University, with Dr. Vishnu Suppiramaniam and Dr. Erica Holliday.

 Olfactory and Tactile Sensation in Salamanders

 Before we can ask whether a salamander recovers its sensory abilities after injury, we need to know what those abilities are.
-We are characterizing olfactory and tactile sensation in salamanders as a baseline for future studies of sensory recovery.
+We are characterizing olfactory and tactile sensation across salamander species as a baseline for future studies of functional reinnervation.
+Species that differ in how they use their bodies during recovery may differ in reinnervation outcomes, and those differences start with the animal's normal sensory world.
 This work is supported by an internal Mentor Protege grant from Kennesaw State University, with Dr. Todd Pierson.

 Key Publications